What Is Safety Culture in Aviation SMS

 - Create safety surveys with a significant bias toward hazard identification and reporting practices.

 For safety management wondering how to improve safety culture, improving hazard reporting culture provides a major boost in overall safety culture.

 - 4 Pillars | What Is Hazard Identification in Aviation SMS

 - 4 Tips to Approach Hazard Identification in Aviation SMS

 - From Reactive to Proactive Hazard Identification in Aviation SMS

 Improving safety awareness is critical for developing a mature safety culture.
 Safety awareness is simply the ability to:

-- Be mindful of relationship between your actions, environment, and safety;
+- Be mindful of the relationship between your actions, environment, and safety;

-- You have good understanding of past safety concerns; and
+- You have a good understanding of past safety concerns; and

-- You are up to date on latest safety concerns.
+- You are up to date on the latest safety concerns.